-The Company has raised additional capital through the initial public offering of its Common Stock and warrants, as well as a private placement financing in April 2022, an at-the-market public offering in March 2023, and an at-the-market private placement in May 2023; however, prior completed financings do not alleviate substantial doubt about the Company's ability to continue as a going concern.
+The Company has raised additional capital through the initial public offering Because of its Common Stock historical and warrants, as well as a private placement financing in April 2022, an at-the-market public offering in March 2023, expected operating losses and an at-the-market private placement in May 2023; however, prior completed financings do not alleviate net operating cash flow deficits, there is substantial doubt about the Company's ability to continue as a going concern for one year from the issuance of the financial statements, which is not alleviated by management's plans.
+The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
+The financial statements do not include any adjustments to reflect the possible future effects on the recoverability and classification of assets or the amounts and classification of liabilities that may result from the possible inability of the Company to continue as a going concern.